Search in Help Scout

 Click on the customer tile to be taken to the full customer profile.

-Click the link to the article to go to the Docs editor with that article loaded.
+Click the link to the article to open the article in Docs administration.

 Refine With Filters